In this topic:

 Cost: None.
 The handle was provided by an anonymous donor and I already had the finishing materials around the house.

-Using the process described on the Mounting A Thermometer page, I used a Unibit step drill bit to enlarge the hole in a large steel washer that acts as a spacer between the lid and the thermometer.
+Using the process described on the Installing A Thermometer page, I used a Unibit step drill bit to enlarge the hole in a large steel washer that acts as a spacer between the lid and the thermometer.
 I slide the washer over the thermometer mounting base, inserted the thermometer into the hole in the lid and fastened it with an electrical conduit lock nut.

 Cost: $40 for the thermometer and connecting hardware.